petterfreak/yeapp_documentation/examples.md

 - __scripts/__
 Here you will find AngularJS files.
   - __controllers/__
-    contains the app's controllers
+    contains the controllers of the app
   - __directives/__
-    contains the app's directives
+    contains the directives of the app
   - __filters/__
-    contains the app's filters
+    contains the filters of the app
   - __app.js__
-    main root angular module and dependency container (set config and run options)
+    main root angular module and its dependency container (set config and run options)
   - __app_constants.js__
-    contains the app's lazy loading files (angular modules,controllers,jquery libs..etc)
+    contains the lazy loading files structure of the app (angular modules,controllers,jquery libs..etc)
   - __app_routes.js__
-    contains the app's routes (ui-router)
+    contains the routes of the app (ui-router)

 - __styles/__
-Contains the static css files generated for the app
+Contains the static css files generated for the app (from less)

 - __views/__
-This folder contains the html files for the views and partials used for the app.
+This folder contains the html and partial files for the views used for the app.

 __bower_components/__ folder - This folder contains the bower package files